v0.04 13 May 2026

 If enabled, the backend compiler will compile all DebugBreak() functions in the set of shaders in the pipeline state object or state object to no-ops.
 This flag is only available if the IHV driver/compiler supports Shader Model 6.10. |

-*_HALT_ON_DEBUG_BREAK and *_DISABLE_DEBUG_BREAK cannot be specified at the same time.
-If neither *_HALT_ON_DEBUG_BREAK nor *_DISABLE_DEBUG_BREAK are specified, the default behavior is that if a debugger is registered and a DebugBreak() is hit, the registered shader debugger will be notified.
-The backend compiler should not compile DebugBreak() functions to no-ops at compilation time, that decision should be made at shader execution time so that a debugger can be attached or detached at any point prior to hitting the DebugBreak()
+*_DEBUG_BREAK_ALWAYS_HALT and *_DEBUG_BREAK_FORCE_NOP cannot be specified at the same time.
+If neither *_DEBUG_BREAK_ALWAYS_HALT nor *_DEBUG_BREAK_FORCE_NOP are specified, the default behavior applies: if a registered live debugger is attached when a DebugBreak() is hit, the registered live debugger will be notified; otherwise the DebugBreak() is ignored.
+The backend compiler should not compile DebugBreak() functions to no-ops at compilation time, that decision should be made at shader execution time so that a live debugger can be attached or detached at any point prior to hitting the DebugBreak().
+Note that only live GPU debugger registered through ID3D12Tools3::RegisterLiveGpuDebugger participate in this default behavior — postmortem tools (e.g. DX Dump Files) and driver-internal monitoring do not cause DebugBreak() to break in under the default behavior.

 Compute and graphics pipeline state objects created via CreateGraphicsPipelineState, CreateComputePipelineState, and CreatePipelineState will support the new D3D12_PIPELINE_STATE_FLAGS enums.